 - You will probably be less connected to the internet than you are now.
 We do not have cell phone service in this area.
 Bearskin staff members often discover that life can be quite sweet without being on the phone all day.
 Explore your world — it's beautiful out there!
 You may not be on your phone at work, of course.

 - What you need if you work here: You need a watch, to tell time on the job; rain gear in the spring, summer, and fall, or very warm clothes and boots in the winter; sturdy work boots and gloves if you will be an outside employee; closed toe shoes or sturdy sandals for work, not flip flops; clean clothing suitable to wear when interacting with the public; no T-shirts with questionable sayings or pictures (you can buy Bearskin T-shirts at discounted rates–shop for your work shirts here); sturdy workwear pants or jeans that you can clip your staff radio onto, rather than leggings.
 In short, the same things you need in any outdoor-based, public-focused job.

 - About your dog.
-The answer is no. (Note: if you are applying for permanent, full-time positions, perhaps we can discuss a dog but we haven’t had very good luck saying yes to this.)
+The answer is no. (Note: if you are applying for long-term, full-time positions, perhaps we can discuss a dog but we haven't had very good luck saying yes to this.)
 Seasonal, short-term help: just no.

 Applying for Summer 2017: If you think you fit these criteria, please fill out the application linked to this page and fax or mail it to us.
 A cover letter or e-mail describing your interest in the job and your background helps us get to know you, as does a photo (optional, of course.)
 The more information your provide for us, the better!
 Your job references will be checked, so please provide accurate contact information.